xuankimtran/docs-1/pages/katalon-studio/docs/webui-authenticate.md

     - "/katalon-studio/docs/webui-authenticate/"
 description:
 ---
-> Note: These keywords are apllied only for Windows.
+> Note: These keywords are only available for Windows.

 Description
 -----------